Christopher Williams at David Zwirner Gallery

 His photographs have layers of meaning – images of shop units are displaying the vehicle for displaying, and so on.
 Williams’s art benefits from mediation and explanation, and much of the concept is lost in looking at the imagery alone.
 It’s interesting work and there are interesting ideas, but you do have to read up about it to know what you are looking at.

-Christopher Williams: For Example is at David Zwirner Gallery until 15th June 2013, for further information visit here.
+Christopher Williams: For Example is at David Zwirner Gallery until 15th June 2013.
+For further information visit the gallery’s website here.